Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Remove_NCN_from_Role.md

 1. Configure the newly promoted first master node so it is able to have other nodes join the cluster.

-   Use `ssh` to login to the newly-promoted master node chosen in the previous steps \(`ncn-m001` in this example\), copy/paste the following script to a file, and then execute it.
+   Use `ssh` to login to the newly promoted master node chosen in the previous steps \(`ncn-m001` in this example\), copy/paste the following script to a file, and then execute it.

    ```bash
    #!/bin/bash